 Each day, accidents happen in and around Brooklyn, and people get hurt.
 The accident may be a car crash, or it may be a medical error at an area hospital.
 It may involve a dog bite, or perhaps you slipped and fell at a local retail store.
 The one common denominator in all of these accidents is that they were caused by someone else’s negligence.

 If you were injured due to someone else’s fault, you may be eligible to receive compensation for your injuries and related costs.
-An experienced Brooklyn personal injury attorney at Sibley Dolman can guide you through the options available to you based on the specific details of your case.
+An experienced Brooklyn personal injury attorney at Dolman Law Group can guide you through the options available to you based on the specific details of your case.